The-Dreadnought/Prometheus-Network/README.md

 * `--language <English | 中文(简体) | 中文(繁體) | Français | Italiano | 日本語 | 한국어 | Español>` HD wallets spring from a
 single master keypair, which takes friendly form as a "mnemonic phrase" consisting of some number of standardized words in a particular order.
 Each word represents a particular bit pattern in the keypair.
-SubstratumNode supports mnemonic phrases in a variety of languages.
+Prometheus NetworkNode supports mnemonic phrases in a variety of languages.
 Specify the language in which you wish the mnemonic phrase to be generated (Generate mode) or in which you wish to supply the mnemonic phrase (Recover mode) with the `--language` parameter.
 Defaults to English.

 * `--word-count <12 | 15 | 18 | 21 | 24>` (Generate mode only) The mnemonic phrase that represents your master keypair can have
 different numbers of words in it.
 Shorter phrases are easier to remember; longer phrases are more secure.
-This is the number of words you want to be in the mnemonic phrase SubstratumNode generates for you.
-Default is 12 for the Ropsten testnet, and 24 for the Ethereum mainnet.
+This is the number of words you want to be in the mnemonic phrase Prometheus NetworkNode generates for you.
+Default is 12 for the
+Ropsten testnet, and 24 for the Ethereum mainnet.

 * `--mnemonic <BIP39 WORDS>` (Recover mode only) Specify the mnemonic phrase from which the consuming and earning wallets are derived.
 Remember to double-quote the phrase.
 Do not include the mnemonic passphrase here.
 Keep in mind that this is highly sensitive information; if it is compromised, the entire derivation tree is compromised.
 You can provide it on the command line if you wish, but keep in mind that command lines can frequently be seen by anyone who has enough privilege to get a list of running processes on the system.
-If you start SubstratumNode in Recover mode and don't supply a `--mnemonic`, you'll be prompted to type it in at the console.
+If you start Prometheus NetworkNode in Recover mode and don't supply a `--mnemonic`, you'll be prompted to type it in at the console.
 This is much safer.